wael-fadlallah/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 This command will add the `RTNCenteredText` Component to the `node_modules` of your app.

 :::note
-That the same command we run in the [**CodeGen** step](#generate-the-code) for iOS.
+That is the same command we run in the [**CodeGen** step](#generate-the-code-ios) for iOS.
 If you run it previously, remember to first remove the package and then to add it back, in order to bring in the recent changes to the native code.
 The shell command to remove the package is:

 ```sh
 yarn remove rn-centered-text